phoboPT/MEAN-Stack-with-graphql-and-express/README.md

 npm run dev
 ```

-and access the serve at this uri https://localhost:3000 and  https://localhost:3000/graphql for the graqphql playground
+and access the server at this uri https://localhost:3000 and  https://localhost:3000/graphql for the graqphql playground

 #### GraphQL Schema

-This file [schema.js](graphql/schema.js) contains the business logic and CRUD functionality.
+This file [schema.js](graphql/schema.js) contains the data definitions.
 #### GraphQL Resolvers

 This file [resolvers.js](graphql/resolvers.js) contains the business logic and CRUD functionality.